MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/thunderhead-archived-release-notes.md

 - Renamed **CreateBuildWithManagedContainerResponse** and **CreateBuildWithCustomContainerResponse**.

-This separation was necessary to conform to our other **APIs**, as well as ensure that we differentiate between both, and are able to filter/add extra information for the different flavors of builds.
+This separation was necessary to conform to our other APIs, as well as ensure that we differentiate between both, and are able to filter/add extra information for the different flavors of builds.

 ### BuildSummary

 - This has been eliminated from **GetBuild**, **CreateBuildWithManagedContainerResponse**, and **CreatedBuildWithCustomContainerResponse**.
 - All information will be at the *top level response objects* (**CreateBuildWithManagedContainerResponse**, **CreateBuildWithCustomContainerResponse**, **GetBuildResponse**).

 - Additionally, **BuildSummary** has been changed, is only used in **ListBuildSummaries**, and will output as a list of ID and Name.
-The usage has changed in that developers will have to call **GetBuild** passing in a **BuildId** to get extra information.
+The usage has changed in that developers will have to call `GetBuild` passing in a `BuildId` to get extra information.
 This is an optimization necessary on our end.

 ## Enum changes